qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 		}
 	}

-To use this macro you also need an implementation of the API functions that you see in the generated code, such as `LA0`, `Skip()`, etc. The recommended implementations of these APIs are the `LexerSource` and `ParserSource<Token>` classes in Loyc.Syntax.dll, but standalone (no-DLL) implementations of the LLLPG APIs are also bundled with LLLPG.
+To use this macro you also need an implementation of the API functions that you see in the generated code, such as `LA0`, `Skip()`, etc. The recommended implementations of these APIs are the `LexerSource` and `ParserSource<Token>` classes in Loyc.Syntax.dll, but standalone (no-DLL) implementations of the LLLPG APIs are also bundled with [LLLPG](/lllpg).

-Note: this example uses new features of LLLPG 1.3 which (as of May 25) are not published on CodeProject but are published on GitHub in the [Loyc repo](https://github.com/qwertie/Loyc).

 Introducing Enhanced C#
 -----------------------